Household Chemical Accidents In New York State

 New York State recently became the first state to implement stringent policies regarding household cleaning products.
 Launched as part of an Earth Week innovation, the Household Cleaning Product Information Disclosure Program has the twofold goal of requiring manufacturers to list all of the chemicals present in home cleaning products and to limit the use of perchloroethylene, a chemical typically used for dry cleaning.
 Knowing what is included in cleaning products allows households to make informed choices when it comes to the chemicals they choose to expose themselves and their loved ones to.

 Even with these changes to the legislation, household chemicals are still potentially hazardous.
 There is always a degree of risk when using them, particularly for households with children or pets who might be unaware of the need for caution regarding cleaning products.
-At the Dietrich Law Firm P.C., our team of Best Buffalo Injury Lawyers is well versed in the legal language of household chemical personal injury lawsuits.
+At the Dietrich Law Firm P.C., our team is well versed in the legal language of household chemical personal injury lawsuits.
 We are available 24 hours per day and 7 days per week to answer your questions.
 Call us today at 716-839-3939 or contact us online to receive your free consultation.Common Household Chemicals

 Strong chemicals are often present in household cleaning products.
 The most common are chlorine, ammonium, bleach, and lye, all of which pose different health risks to the human body.
 Here is a brief overview of four of the most common chemicals used in households today: